-I am lucky, (if you can call it that, as I am fairly sure I can claim some credit for its creation) to spend much of my life surrounded by feminist men.
-I was raised by one, and have friends and colleagues who are very happy identifying as a (male) feminist.
+I am lucky, (if you can call it that, as I am fairly sure I can claim some credit for its creation) to spend most of my life surrounded by feminist men.
+I was raised by one, and have friends, lovers and colleagues who are very happy identifying as (male) feminists.
 They can deconstruct the patriarchy, discuss oppression and understand intersectionality.
 They constantly and consistently ‘check their privilege’.
 And maybe this is why a recent article; ‘20 tools for men to further feminist revolution’ struck such a chord with me.
 It is written from one male feminist to the rest, pointing out that it is not enough simply just to identify as being feminist.
 Fighting patriarchy, (whatever your sex or gender) cannot be done apathetically or without actually doing anything.

-In follow up to this and in a mild critique of the first’s academic tone, another author wrote an article on the website xojane.com offering practical suggestions for applying the theoretical perspectives offered by the “20 tools”.
+In follow up to this (and in a slight criticism of the first article’s academic tone), another author on the website xojane.com offered practical suggestions for applying the theoretical perspectives offered by the “20 tools”.
 The practical suggestions range in their scope and intended outcomes, but all are simple and effective ways men can (relatively) easily, quietly and occasionally enthusiastically, help to support the feminist cause without dominating the discussion.
 This last bit is really crucial element; even just anecdotally I have lost count of the number of times a male feminist will declare himself as such, only to spend the proceeding hour/day/conference/talk/panel/date/lifetime interrupting (feminist) women and ensuring he is the authoritarian voice.
 As intersectional speakers have been arguing for years: sometimes being an ally means knowing when to simply shut up and listen.

 The list of course, isn’t perfect.
 As with any list-based article (that seem to have become prevalent to the point of saturation in recent years) they have a tendency to oversimplify complicated notions of oppression and power dynamics in order to make them more appealing and accessible to a wider audience.
 There are also some that I vehemently disagree with: for example where the author argues that men should pay for condoms, to acknowledge that “they will not have to deal with the problem of pregnancy”, and “because men earn more than women”*.
-However, one of the advice points is extremely important, both as a woman and a sociologist.
+I do however want to pick up on one of the advice points that is really important, I find, both as a woman and a sociologist.

 Space is a feminist issue.
 The body is a feminist issue.
-Iris Marion Young, in her seminal essay ‘Throwing Like a Girl: A Phenomenology of Feminine Body Comportment Motility and Spatiality’ argues this perfectly.
-She argues that to be ‘feminine’ (and to be female) is exist in a smaller space, to actively seek to take up less room than men.
-In the tacit and everyday physical movements we undertake, Women don’t tend to engage their whole bodies with the same “ease and naturalness” as men.
+Iris Marion Young, in her seminal essay ‘Throwing Like a Girl': argues this perfectly – to be ‘feminine’ (and to be female) is to exist in a smaller space, to actively work to take up less room than men.
+In the tacit and everyday physical movements we undertake, women don’t tend to engage their whole bodies with the same “ease and naturalness” as men.
 One of the best descriptions I have seen of this comes from a poem called “Shrinking Women” by Lily Myers.
-She wonders; “if my lineage is one of women shrinking, making space for the entrance of men into their lives”.
+She wonders; “if my lineage is one of women shrinking, making space for the entrance of men into their lives?”.
 Women are taught to accommodate, to shrink, and to create space.
 Men do not; they are encouraged to spread, to utilize space, to occupy it without question.

 As I write this article I am sat at a desk in the university library.
 While I type, a young male student has come to sit down at the computer next to me, despite the fact that there are plenty of other spaces without anyone near them.
 He has spread his books out, loudly.
 He is not embarrassed or ashamed of taking up space in the world, and it hasn’t (I assume) occurred to him that his physical presence is making me uncomfortable.
 When you are female, your space becomes more precious.
 The personal space around your body is a cushion and an invisible but highly penetrable forcefield between you and potential threats.